pawsys/hugoBlog/content/idea/wisdom-is-just-covering-blindspots.md

 types: idea
 ---

-Wisdom is just covering blindspots in your mentalmodel map of knowledge
+Wisdom is is just covering blindspots in your mentalmodel map of knowledge